Szhenger/simple-feed/README.md

 #### Python & Django (Back-End Framework):
 * Django is a high-level Python web framework that promotes rapid development and clean, pragmatic design.
 The Django Model-View-  Template (MVT) architecture is used to handle data storage, business logic, and user interface rendering:
-    * Models: Define the data structure (e.g., User, Profile, Feed, Item).
+    * Models: Define the data structure (e.g., `User`, `Profile`, `Feed`, `Item`).
 These models map directly to the database tables, managing user profiles, subscriptions, and feed items.
     * Views: Handle requests and responses.
-Views like index_view, profile_view, and feed_view dynamically render pages based on user  input and data from the models.
+Views like `index_view`, `profile_view`, and `feed_view` dynamically render pages based on user  input and data from the models.
     * Templates: Use Django’s templating language to dynamically generate HTML content, ensuring that each user gets a personalized view of their feeds and profiles.
 * Django's built-in authentication system (using AbstractUser) handles user registration, login, logout, and password hashing, ensuring security for user data.

 #### JavaScript (Frant-End Interactivity):
 * JavaScript is used to make the application interactive and responsive.
 It powers dynamic elements like Bootstrap modals for creating and editing profiles and feeds, improving the user experience without requiring full-page reloads.
-    * JavaScript is essential for handling event-driven actions, such as user form submissions (via fetch API) and updating the User Interface (UI) based on server responses.
+    * JavaScript is essential for handling event-driven actions, such as user form submissions (via fetch API) and updating the user interface (UI) based on server responses.
     * Single-Page Application (SPA) elements are implemented on the index page for smooth, uninterrupted navigation between feeds and items, making the user experience more fluid.

 #### Bootstrap (Responsive User Interface):